Commercial vs Residential Real Estate

 When negotiating commercial leases, the tenant negotiates a net rent plus a percentage of the outgoings.
 For example, if they lease 10% of the building, they would usually be liable to pay 10% of the total outgoings.
 In the residential situation, the tenant is often to pay for all their water usage on top of their Basic utilities such as electricity, gas, and telephone.
 Returns on investment vary.
 At the moment rental terms for residential are around the 3 to 4% mark Gross.
 This equates to around 2 to 3% net.

 On the other hand, good quality commercial property with blue-chip tenants, e.g., national tenant in a prime retail space in major cities of Australia is currently showing around the 4 to 6% mark net.
 In some situations where the current rent is below market value, or the site is potentially a significant development site it may be lower.

 Generally speaking, when comparing Commercial vs Residential Real Estate Investing in a regular market, it is usually easier to lease out a residential property than a commercial.
 Depending on the current situation residential properties only take a few weeks to lease out while in unfavourable economic conditions some commercial properties can take many months to lease out.
 Commercial investment property usually has more extended leasing periods.
 Most residential leases are around 12 months while commercial leases are usually 4 to 10 years and sometimes longer.
 So residential investments generally have more regular downtimes while commercial ventures have less and more extended downtimes between tenants.

 Generally (not always) capital gains are higher with residential property.

-In summary, how you decide to on Commercial vs Residential Real Estate will take into account many items.
-It all boils down to your finacial situation and your long and short term investment property strategy. .
+In summary, how you decide to buy between Commercial vs Residential Real Estate will take into account many items.
+It all boils down to your financial situation and your long and short term investment property strategy. .